biccio/precisiondocs/content/p/how-to-build-and-deploy-a-blog-with-hugo-github-and-netlify/index.md

 ---
-title: How to Build and Deploy a Tech Documentation Static Site with Hugo and Docsy
+title: How to Build and Deploy a Tech Documentation Static Site with Hugo
 date: 2024-05-30
 summary: Hugo is a powerful static site generator functioning as a complete framework.
 Along with Github as storage repository and Netlify as deployment tool, it makes a perfect platform to run and mantain a fast and lightweight documentation website.
 tags: